-You’ve done your due diligence with estimating your costs.
-But, it’s important to remember that no matter how well you plan, unexpected costs can occur like legal issues, penalties, unexpected labour costs, even inflation or a natural disaster.
+You’ve done your due diligence in estimating your costs.
+But, it’s important to remember that no matter how well you plan, unexpected costs can occur like legal issues, penalties, unexpected labour costs, and even inflation or a natural disaster.
 Plan your budget for the unexpected.
 Identify risks, estimate the cost for these risks and create a contingency reserve.

 4. Report Frequently

 Part of good communication — which also improves productivity — includes frequently providing cost reports.
 This keeps your clients informed as well as streamlines communication between owners, general contractors and subcontractors.
 Frequent reporting also lets you check the reports against your cost control plan and estimates to check the financial health of your project.
-Using real-time dashboards and project management software, you can keep stakeholders informed of the progress on a construction project and identify any delays or cost overruns earlier rather than later.
+Using real-time dashboards and project management software, you can keep stakeholders informed of the progress of a construction project and identify any delays or cost overruns earlier rather than later.

 5. Regularly Update the Cost Plan